Qeolvdxu/ride_the_commandline/README.md

         This puzzle consists of using different commands with the recursion flag.

-    Your goal is to :
+    Your goal is to find any number of one line commands that will:
     *
     *